We’re back with Part 2 covering our recent trip to the Jewel Dunn’s River Beach Resort & Spa!

 Tip #10: If you have any food allergies, let the chef know at the beginning of your meal, and they will accommodate you.

 Platinum: If you want to be a little fancy, have dinner at Platinum.
 They serve dinner from 6 p.m. to 9:30 p.m.
 The chef definitely takes the food up a notch at Platinum – both in taste and presentation.
-I had the beef tenderloin, and it was so good, we went back a second time during our visit to have it again.
+We always visit this restaurant twice during our stay.

 Coral Café: If you are looking for something a little more laid back, the buffet is also open most nights for dinner.
 As with lunch, they have a combination of hot and cold items.
 We particularly like to hit the buffet on “Caribbean Night”.
 You can get some local dishes like curry goat and jerk chicken and pork.